llamadigital/ansible-dev/README.markdown

 ## My Ansible PLaybooks for Dev

+Install ansible and virtualbox.
 Clone this is to a tasks directory then configure the project.
+Then run vagrant up ...

 ## Example Vagrantfile